grow-graphics/gd/Readme.md

 So try to do small calculations and tight loops in Go without calling out to Godot.

-Additionally, arguments are passed to Godot as pointers so any function calls will cause their arguments to escape to the heap even though they do not esacpe.
+Additionally, arguments are passed to Godot as pointers so any function calls will cause their arguments to escape to the heap even though they do not escape.

 (https://github.com/golang/go/issues/27538)